Echo celebrates 31 years in 2020!

 Thank you for reading and supporting Echo for 30 years!

 When he’s not working out or fighting his urge to consume chocolate, Bill devotes most of his day to running the premier LGBTQ publication in Phoenix.
 Bill is certainly no stranger to hard work.
 After graduating from Arizona State University, he managed parking at Sky Harbor Airport, spent 21 years in airline management, and sold and marketed new homes for local builders.
 Although much too busy to take it on today, in a previous life he was once a chairman for the Greater Phoenix Gay & Lesbian Chamber of Commerce, and spent nine years with Phoenix Pride, where he served in capacities ranging from from board member to vice president of operations.
 Bill and his loving husband, Brian, were married in Mykonos, Greece, in 2008 (the wedding was fabulous, and one of these days they will actually do it legally in Arizona).

 Ashlee has been a part of Echo’s marketing team since 2012.
-A true multitasker; today she’s meeting with advertisers, tomorrow she’s in strategic marketing meetings for our next event.
-When she’s not busy with promotions and marketing within the LGBTQ community, you can find her out and about in downtown Phoenix taking selfies with her favorite drag queens and partaking in 2-4-1’s at one of her favorite watering holes.
+A true multitasker; today she’s meeting with advertisers, tomorrow she’s in strategic marketing meetings for our next campaign.
+When she’s not busy with clients and brand promoting within the LGBTQ community, this craft beer connoisseur and burger buff can be found out and about in downtown Phoenix taking selfies with her favorite drag queens and partaking in 2-4-1s at one of her favorite watering holes.

 602-266-0550 x103 | email@example.com